Institutes of Agriculture, Bydgoszcz: Interwar period (1920–1939)

 From 1921 to 1924, director was prof. Kazimierz Bassalik, a Polish pioneer in microbiology, who established in Bydgoszcz in February 1923, a branch of the Polish Copernicus Society of Naturalists – the first in the Second Polish Republic, bringing together 58 members.

 From 1922 to 1939, prof. Włodzimierz Kulmatycki was an employee of the Institute and led the first scientific fishing institution in Poland.
 He also pioneered the area of water pollution and wastewater.
 Such researches contributed to elaborating state bills preventing fish poisoning in rivers.
 In 1930 Włodzimierz Kulmatycki founded in Bydgoszcz Poland's first scientific institution to study the purity of inland waters.

-Between 1920 and 1922, Institutes have carried out in their buildings an Agricultural University, which activities began in November 1919 in Poznan.
+Between 1920 and 1922, Institutes have carried out in their buildings an Agricultural University, which activities began in November 1919 in Poznań.
 This Agricultural Academy had a quasi-academic curriculum, comprising 5 Academic terms.
-It allowed the promotion of Bydgoszcz facility to the level of a real university, thanks to the excellent staff coming from the whole country (Lwów, Kraków, Dubliany, Poznan) and favorable local conditions.
-Unfortunately, in 1923 this Academy moved to Cieszyn.
+It allowed the promotion of Bydgoszcz facility to the level of a real university, thanks to the excellent staff coming from the whole country (Lwów, Kraków, Dubliany, Poznań) and favorable local conditions.
+Unfortunately, in 1923 this academy moved to Cieszyn.